Eric Lutes

-Eric Lutes (born August 19, 1962) is an American actor, known for his roles as Del Cassidy on Caroline in the City, Jerry Stanton in Switching Goals, and Jake Carlson on So Little Time (which starred both Mary-Kate Olsen and Ashley Olsen).
+Eric Lutes (born August 19, 1962) is an American actor, known for his roles as Del Cassidy on Caroline in the City, Jerry Stanton in Switching Goals, and Jake Carlson on So Little Time (the latter two of which starred Mary-Kate and Ashley Olsen).
 His career started with several commercial spots.
 He then moved to New York City and appeared in many off-Broadway productions before finally making the move to Los Angeles, where he landed a role on Caroline in the City.
 He also played the KACL station manager Tom Duran in the second season of Frasier and has appeared in numerous TV movies.

 Lutes was born in Woonsocket, Rhode Island, and raised in Charlestown, Rhode Island, the son of Claire, a psychiatric nurse and astrologer, and John Lutes, an artist.

+Personal life

+Lutes has two children, including TV personality Abbey Romeo, who starred on Love on the Spectrum.